 Atmospheric composition (AC) models describe sources and sinks of atmospheric components, related chemical processes and transport.
 AC models with a focus on aerosol capture primary sources, secondary particle formation, hygroscopic growth and many other driving processes.
 Data Assimilation (DA) can be used to combine heterogeneous sets of satellite and ground-based aerosol observations with model information in an optimal way.
-DA systems are used to initialize forecast simulations of PM{2.5} with various lead times and to generate reanalyses which can provide consistent long time series of climate data record.
+DA systems are used to initialize forecast simulations of PM{2.5} with various lead times and to generate reanalysis which can provide consistent long time series of climate data records.
 Such methods benefit from 1) a more realistic representation of key physical and chemical processes influencing PM{2.5}, which ensures better consistency between PM{2.5} estimate and the other atmospheric parameters, and 2) the potential of Earth observations to reduce the uncertainties in the initial conditions used to forecast aerosols.
 Though costly to implement and sometimes having spatial resolutions that are coarser than observations, DA systems account for all sources of uncertainties (e.g. emissions) and can provide a more comprehensive error budget for PM{2.5} compared to empirical methods.

-There are multiple operational systems that incorporate aerosol data assimilation.
-The Copernicus Atmospheric Monitoring Service (CAMS) relies on the ECMWF/IFS (ECMWF Integrated Forecast System) model and assimilates MODIS and Polar Multi-sensor Aerosol properties (PMAp) AOD to provide the best initial conditions for global forecast of aerosol mixing ratios and PM variables (Morcrette et al., 2009; Remy et al., 2019).
-While the NASA and Naval Research Lab aerosol forecast systems utilize AOD assimilation for their global aerosol forecast systems (Randles et al., 2017; Zhang et al., 2014), the NOAA National Weather Service (NWS) currently relies on the Community Multiscale Air Quality (CMAQ) model without data assimilation to inform their hourly PM{2.5} forecasts for the US; AOD assimilation to improve CMAQ predictions is under testing at NOAA (Tang et al., 2017; Kumar et al., 2019).
+At present there are several operational AC modelling systems that employ aerosol data assimilation.
+CAMS relies on the ECMWF/IFS model and assimilates MODIS and Polar Multi-sensor Aerosol properties (PMAp) AOD to provide the best initial conditions for global forecast of aerosol mixing ratios and PM variables (Morcrette et al., 2009; Remy et al., 2019).
+While the NASA and Naval Research Lab aerosol forecast systems utilize AOD assimilation for their global aerosol forecast systems (Randles et al., 2017; Zhang et al., 2014), the NOAA National Weather Service (NWS) currently relies on the Community Multiscale Air Quality (CMAQ) model without data assimilation to inform their hourly PM{2.5} forecasts for the US.
+AOD assimilation to improve CMAQ predictions is under testing at NOAA (Tang et al., 2017; Kumar et al., 2019).
+JMA's Model of Aerosol Species IN the Global AtmospheRe (MASINGAR, Tanaka et al., 2003; Tanaka and Chiba, 2005) that assimilates AHI AODs for aerosol predictions regionally (Yumimoto et al., 2018).